 Reports of the Secretary-General and corresponding resolutions

-- Report A/68/190 - A/68/L.5 (Draft resolution on Declaration of the High-level Dialogue on International Migration and Development)
+- Report A/68/190 - A/RES/68/4 (Resolution adopted by the General Assembly on 3 October 2013 on Declaration of the High-level Dialogue on International Migration and Development)

 - E/CN.9/2013/3 - E/2013/25 (Resolution 2013/1 New trends in migration: demographic aspects)